hzeller/bant/README.md

     print          : Print rules matching pattern. (-E : only files w/ errors) -a : print all toplevel items in packages, not just rules.
                       -e : elaborate; light eval: expand variables, concat etc.
-                      -b : elaborate including expansion of built-in macros.
+                      -m : elaborate including expansion of macros.
-                      -g <regex> : 'grep' - only print targets where any string matches regex.
-                      -i If '-g' is given: case insensitive parse          : Parse all BUILD files from pattern.
+                      -g, -i, -O work here and print the whole item on match. parse          : Parse all BUILD files from pattern.
 Follow deps with -r Emit parse errors.
 Silent otherwise: No news are good news.
                       -v : some stats.